We will protect and nurture the environment for future generations

 Taken together, the ongoing focus on water quality over the years has created a wave of change on dairy farms across the country and has made a significant contribution to improving water quality.
 Past and current activities continue to be refined and improved, as part of the sector-wide Dairy Tomorrow Strategy.

-Find out more about the Water Accord achievements here.
+Find out more about the Water Accord achievements.

-The scorecard will identify the risks associated with specific catchments and farms and will provide a range of appropriate actions for the farmer to take to mitigate the risks and improve their water quality outcomes.
 Over time, as individual actions are completed on-farm, we can expect to see water quality to continue to improve at the catchment, regional and national level.
 In addition to tracking progress this will also allow us to take an integrated approach across the entire farm business and enable better future planning.
+Over time, as individual actions are completed on-farm, we can expect to see water quality to continue to improve at the catchment, regional and national level.
+In addition to tracking progress, this will also allow us to take an integrated approach across the entire farm business and enable better future planning.

 Large scale, catchment-wide projects

 A group of Southland farmers have united to tackle water quality issues in the Aparima Catchment.
-All 600 properties, of which 218 are dairy farms, will develop Farm Environment Plans (FEP) and, through modelling and monitoring, the actions of every farm plan will be linked to water quality outcomes.
+The majority of all 600 properties, of which 218 are dairy farms, have developed Farm Environment Plans (FEP) and, through modelling and monitoring, the actions of every farm will be linked to water quality outcomes.

-A key focus will be applying Good Farming Practice principles and industry guidelines for planting and feeding winter crops to reduce the amount of sediment entering the river network and Jacobs Estuary.
+A key focus has been applying Good Farming Practice principles and industry guidelines for planting and feeding winter crops to reduce the amount of sediment entering the river network and Jacobs Estuary.
 This includes taking steps to reduce surface runoff, protecting critical source areas and careful stock management.

 Find out more about this project here.